xrdocs/ncs5500/_tutorials/400g-optics-1.md

 ### 50G Serdes Support

-QSFP-DD increases the maximum serdes speed from 25G to 50G, therefore supporting a maximum aggregate speed of 8x50G = 400G aggregate.
+QSFP-DD increases the maximum serdes speed from 25G to 50G, therefore supporting a maximum speed of 8x50G = 400G aggregate.

 For backward compatibility, it also supports 10G and 25G serdes speed, thus allowsing all possible aggregate speeds of 40G, 100G, 200G and 400G.